 Currently, changes to the DNS Root Zone File, as well as changes to the DNS Root Zone WHOIS Database, are transmitted to the NTIA for authorization.
 Such changes cannot be enacted without explicit positive authorization from the NTIA.
 Post-transition, as per DT-D, there will no longer be a requirement for the NTIA to authorize any changes to the Root Zone.

-Changes will be required to the IANA Function Operator and Root Zone Maintainer software to remove this requirement.
-In the very short term, pending software changes or to avoid multiple coincident changes, the existing software could be used and IANA staff could authorize the changes (effectively masquerading as the NTIA).
+Changes will be required to the IANA Functions Operator and Root Zone Maintainer software to remove this requirement.
+In the very short term, if making the software changes cannot be completed before the transition and/or to avoid multiple coincident changes, the existing software could be used and IANA staff could authorize the changes (effectively masquerading as the NTIA).

 Currently there is a Cooperative Agreement between the NTIA and the Root Zone Maintainer.
 The NTIA has said that there will be a parallel but separate transition to disengage the NTIA from the Root Zone Maintainer.
 The exact form of the latter transition is not currently known, nor what, if anything, will replace the current Cooperative Agreement and the parties involved in providing the services currently covered under the Cooperative Agreement.
 However, there may be a requirement to have a formal agreement between the IANA Function Operator and The Root Zone Maintainer.
 In the event that the Cooperative Agreement stays in place post-IANA transition (on a temporary or permanent basis), it is likely that some changes will be required in the Agreement to remove the requirement for NTIA authorization for Root Zone changes.